PhilipCoder/willcore.data/README.md

 ### 7.1 Query data with the filter function

-Querying a database using nothing else than JavaScript is now possible deu to WillCore's JavaScript to MySQL SQL transpiler.
+Querying a database using nothing else than JavaScript is now possible duu to WillCore's JavaScript to MySQL SQL transpiler.
 All transpiling happens at run-time and no pre-compilers are needed.
 Because of this, not all JavaScript methods and objects are supported.

 The filter function's first parameter is an arrow function with a single parameter indicating the table the filter is on.
 The filter can be used similar to a normal JavaScript array filter function, but only using an arrow function filter.